Meet the Team

 Part of the Georgetown Undergraduate Research Opportunities Program (GUROP), the Undergraduate Research Assistants share interests in research and equitable maternal healthcare in D.C.

-Kiara Barillas is a sophomore at Georgetown University in the School of Nursing.
+Kiara Barillas is a junior at Georgetown University in the School of Nursing.
 With a keen interest in health equity and maternal health, Kiara is excited to begin her research journey, aiming to contribute valuable insights and advancements in these areas.
 On campus, she is involved in Jack Crew and SNAG’s legislative action group!
 After graduation, Kiara hopes to work in maternal health specifically in Spanish speaking populations to serve communities like her own.

 Study Mentors